pwscup/pwssite/2020/markdown/entry_e.md

 - There is no limit to the number of members on a team
 - Multi-organizational collaboration is possible.
 - You can participate in the program while keeping your organization and individual names private.
-- You can participate in the preliminaries only, and the main game only.
+- You can participate in the preliminary-round only, and the final-round only.
 - Team members must not overlap between teams
 - One responsible person (not necessarily a team member) for each team must be registered
   - Students cannot be in charge.
 Please ask your lab teacher for help, etc.